Did You Know These Secrets to Optimizing Video Thumbnails?

 Recommended Sizes and Formats

-Understanding the correct YouTube thumbnail size is essential in ensuring that your images display properly across devices.
-Here are the recommended specifications:
+Knowing the right YouTube thumbnail size helps your images show up the right way on different devices.
+Here are the recommended settings:

 YouTube: